RockyKev/phaser3-rpg/README.md

 > An enemy Instance has functions that control it's attack patterns, movement, and actual health.

 To add enemies to the enemy army, you would create a Model of it.
+It should try to handle anything that the gameScene is doing for that model.

 Finally, the spawner is just a mechanism to control it's spawn behavior.
 It also controls callbacks for what happens after certain behaviors.
 Like when it's created and when it's destroyed.